 XtremepowerUS 1500W Industrial Electric Post Hole Digger Fence Plant Soil Dig Powerhead include 6″ Digging Auger Bit Kit

-The COLIBROX’s auger bit diameter is 10.9 Amps and its hole depth is 4 inches, making it one of the best choices for holes that are meant for planting trees and shrubbery or for ice fishing.
-It is powered by a 110-volt, 60-hz power supply with a maximum of 1500W of rotations per minute.
+The COLIBROX’s auger bit diameter is 10.9 amps and its hole depth is 4 inches, making it one of the best choices for holes that are meant for planting trees and shrubbery or for ice fishing.
+A 110-volt, 60-hz power supply with a maximum of 1500W of rotations per minute powers it.

 With the complete product package, you’ll receive a 1500W electric earth auger, one Auger bit, two bolts, two nuts, one hex wrench, and one instruction manual.
 You are guaranteed a 100% refund if you are unsatisfied with this product.